annikabrownog/annikabrown.github.io/about.md

 # About Me

 Hi!
-I’m Annika, originally from the United States, and I moved to the Netherlands in 2023.
-My work and research focus on **education and labor market inequalities**, particularly looking at how early childhood education is experienced in contexts that face significant challenges, and how children from lower socioeconomic backgrounds often face additional barriers, even in high-income countries.

-I’m also deeply interested in migration and labor market integration, exploring how policies and social systems affect opportunities for newcomers.
+I’m Annika, a PhD student in Economics at Utrecht University in the Netherlands.
+Originally from the United States, I moved to the Netherlands in 2023 to pursue a Research MSc in Multidisciplinary Economics.
+My research focuses on **education and labor market inequalities**, exploring how early childhood education unfolds in challenging contexts and how children from lower socioeconomic backgrounds often face additional barriers, even in high-income countries.
+I’m also interested in understanding how these early experiences shape long-term opportunities, including migration pathways and integration into the labor market.

-These passions grew out of hands-on experience: I began working directly with NGOs and communities when I was 15 years old, doing on-the-ground work with children, families, and marginalized groups.
-Now, I combine that practical experience with research, studying the issues I encountered first-hand and seeking evidence-based solutions.

-I’m interested in the intersection of practice and research, and by finding ways to turn real-world experience into actionable insights that improve opportunities for all.
+These passions grew from hands-on experience: I began working directly with NGOs and communities at age 15, doing on-the-ground work with children, families, and marginalized groups.
+Today, I combine that practical experience with research, studying the issues I encountered first-hand and seeking evidence-based solutions.
+I’m fascinated by the intersection of practice and research, and by finding ways to translate real-world experience into actionable insights.

+Outside of work and research, I love being outdoors.
+I enjoy camping, hiking, kayaking, and cycling (even on my less-than-great Dutch city bike).